 For a downloadable and printable pdf file of the guidelines, click here.

-H-France is a service directed and operated by professional scholars of French history.
-It is because of the editors' willingness to volunteer their time and energy that the H-France review program is able to operate successfully.
-We would ask that you respect the editors' significant contributions by giving due diligence to the guidelines that follow.
+H-France is a service directed and operated by professional scholars of French history and culture.
+It is because of the editors’ willingness to volunteer their time and energy that the H-France review program is able to operate successfully.
+We would ask that you respect the editors’ significant contributions by giving due diligence to the guidelines that follow.
 Preparing your review in accordance with them will be greatly appreciated by your colleagues who will edit your review.

 The most effective review will place the work within a broader context, explaining what important issues are worth the attention of scholars.
 Reviews should include a summary of the scope, purpose, and content of the work and its significance in the literature of the subject.
 Also, reviews should evaluate the strengths and weaknesses of the work, paying attention to the use of sources, methodology, and argumentation in light of the work’s stated purpose.
 For works designed for classroom use, the review should consider its success and/or limitations as a pedagogical tool and indicate the level of student for which the work was designed and is appropriate.